 - Related Reading

-Which type of life insurance is right for you depends on your needs and budget.
-Consider both options carefully before making a decision.
+So which type of life insurance is right for you?
+It depends on your individual needs and circumstances.

 |Feature||Term Life||Whole Life|

 |Length Of Coverage||You choose a term length, based on your needs, between 10 to 40 years.||Your coverage will last for your lifetime as long as you keep paying your premium.|

 |Premiums||Term life premiums are usually the cheapest.||Whole life insurance premiums are more expensive than term insurance premiums for the same coverage.|

 |Medical Exam||You don’t always need a medical exam.||Most of the time, you will need to have a medical exam.|

 |Guaranteed Payout||If you continue to pay your premiums, you will be guaranteed a payout for your term.||If you continue to pay your premiums, your payout will be guaranteed for the policy’s life.|

 |Cash Value||A term life policy does not have a cash value that grows over time.||A whole life policy can grow money without being taxed.|

 Whole life and term life insurance: The Basics

 Term life insurance is called pure life insurance because it only protects your dependents.
 If you have a term policy and die when the insurance is active, the beneficiaries will get the death benefit tax-free.